 - Each parent's "actual monthly income" - For most people, actual income includes salary or wages.
 Income can also include things like bonuses, Social Security benefits, workers' compensation benefits, alimony, and other types of income.
-Actual income does not include temporary cash assistance, food stamps, Supplemental Security Income, and others benefits from means-tested public assistance programs.
+Actual income does not include temporary cash assistance, food stamps, Supplemental Security Income, and other benefits from means-tested public assistance programs.

 - Each parent's "adjusted actual income" - Adjusted actual income is the actual income minus any pre-existing child support that the parent pays for another child and alimony that the parent actually pays.

 - Work-related child care expenses - This can include costs for daycare or before and after care while a parent is at work.

 - Health insurance expenses

 - Extraordinary medical expenses - This includes reasonable expenses that are not covered by insurance, such as orthodontia, dental treatment, asthma treatment, physical therapy or psychological counseling.